jasonxu90/jasonxu90.github.io/publications.md

 -------
  (__\*__ _denotes equal contribution_)

  * Morsomme, R. and __Xu,J.__.
-Uniformly Ergodic Data-Augmented MCMC for Fitting the General Stochastic Epidemic Model to Incidence Data.
+Uniformly Ergodic Data-Augmented MCMC for Fitting the General Stochastic Epidemic Model to Incidence Data. (**ASA Statistics in Epidemiology Young Investigator Paper Award**)

 * Bu, F., Aiello, A., Volfovsky, A.\* and __Xu,J.\*__.
 Likelihood-based Inference for partially observed stochastic epidemics with individual heterogeneity.